QueenOvSwords/home-labs/Port Scanning Detection.md

 ![](screenshots/port-scanning/manual-detection.png)

-## Detection & Blocking with Script and Cron Job
+## Detection & Blocking with Script

 I created a Python script that will check syslog for this prefix and determine if an IP is making too many SYN scans and if so, will block the IP using `nftables`.